This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

-To help heal your skin after sun exposure and to help protect your skin from sunburn, mix 2–3 drops of peppermint oil with a half-teaspoon of coconut oil and apply it directly to your skin, or make my natural homemade sunburn spray to relieve pain and support healthy skin renewal.
+To boost healing after sun exposure and help protect yourself from sunburn, mix two to three drops of peppermint oil with a half-teaspoon of coconut oil, and apply it directly to area of concern.
+You can also make my natural homemade sunburn spray to relieve pain and support healthy skin renewal.

 15. Potential Anti-Cancer Agent

 Although more research is needed in this area, some lab studies indicate that peppermint may be useful as an anticancer agent.
 One such study found that the compound menthol inhibits prostate cancer growth by inducing cell death and regulating cellular processes.